Article At A Glance:

 This disruption leads to the body focusing on metabolizing alcohol instead of burning fat, leading to a decrease in fat burning.
 In addition, alcohol consumption increases the production of cortisol, a hormone that can lead to increased fat storage in the abdominal area (Rachdaoui & Sarkar, 2017).

-The Effect of Alcohol on Weight Loss
+The Effect of Alcohol and Weight Loss

 Alcohol contains empty calories, meaning it provides calories without any nutritional value.
 Consuming alcoholic drinks can lead to consuming more calories than necessary, leading to weight gain.

 Additionally, alcohol can lead to poor decision-making when it comes to food choices, leading to a higher intake of unhealthy, calorie-dense foods.
-Furthermore, alcohol consumption can interfere with sleep patterns, which can disrupt the body’s natural weight loss processes (Traversy & Chaput, 2018).
+Furthermore, alcohol consumption can interfere with sleep patterns, which can disrupt the body’s natural weight-loss processes (Traversy & Chaput, 2018).

 Learn more on Supplements for Sleep: Some of the Best & Simple Natural Sleep Compounds to Get a Better Night’s Rest

-Tips for Maintaining Sobriety During Weight Loss
+3 Simple Tips for Maintaining Sobriety

 - Finding Healthy Replacements for Alcohol: During your weight loss journey, you can seek out low-calorie Non-Alcoholic Drinks, which could help manage cravings during early sobriety.